Visions & Traditions

 Current Programs

-The College of Nursing now offers programs of study leading to the Bachelor of Science in Nursing, the Master of Science in Nursing, the Doctor of Nursing Practice and the Doctor of Philosophy in Nursing Science.
-The baccalaureate program is campus-based, while all graduate programs are offered entirely online.
+The College of Nursing now offers both undergraduate and graduate programs of study, including the RN to Bachelor of Science in Nursing, Accelerated Bachelor of Science in Nursing, the Master of Science in Nursing, the Doctor of Nursing Practice and the Doctor of Philosophy in Nursing Science.
+The Accelerated BSN is campus-based, while the RN-BSN program and all graduate programs are offered entirely online.
 The College is supported by a new state-of-the-science clinical simulation laboratory.
 In addition, the College has a robust research portfolio and supports faculty clinical practice through a number of practice partnerships.

 Preserving CON's Rich History